OpenFn/docs/docs/about-lightning.md

 - Understand a workflow in a visual, human-readable format (abstract away from code to make workflows understandable to non-technical users)
-- Build credentials through a form (remove the need to read through confusing API documentation)
+- Build credentials through a form interface (remove the need to read through confusing API documentation)
-- Build requests through a form
+- Build API requests through a form interface
 - Save mappings used in workflows as constants so they can be easily viewed and edited without needing to read code
 - Clear documentation for users to learn how to plan and build integrations